 As for mental health, a study by Daniel Cox at University of Exeter found a positive relationship between good mental health, plentiful birds and vegetation in neighborhoods.
 This relationship included reduced likelihood of depression, anxiety and stress.

 - Provide food, water and shelter.
-Place birdhouses at least 20 feet from feeders and baths and high enough to keep them safe from predators.
+Place birdhouses at least 20 feet from feeders and baths.
+Keep them high enough to keep them safe from predators.

-- Clean your birdhouse once per year by removing the old nest and scrubbing the interior with a stiff brush and a mild bleach solution to kill mites and other parasites.
-(The roofs on our birdhouses are removable.)
+- Clean your birdhouse once per year by removing the old nest, scrubbing the interior with a stiff brush and a mild bleach solution.
+This will kill mites and other parasites.
+The roofs on our birdhouses are removable.

 - Landscape with native, environmentally conscious plants that require less water and are more disease resistant.
 Use diverse, layered vegetation (plants and trees that grow to different heights) to provide shelter for a variety of bird species.

 - Birds love red berries and will choose those above others.
 Examples of native shrubs with red berries are Aronia, Barberry, Cotoneaster lacteus and the hips of Nootka Rose.

 - Other berry-producing shrubs include Symphoricarpos (Snowberry), Mahonia (Oregon Grape), Pyracanthus and Vaccinium.